Decidability of Querying First-Order Theories via Countermodels of Finite Width: Semidecidability via Reduction to FO

-By virtue of this reduction we immediately obtain semidecidability of $\textsc{Entailment}(\mathrm{FO},\forall\mathrm{SO})$: Exploiting the completeness of FO \cite{God29FOLcomp}, we can enumerate all FO consequences of $\Phi$ and terminate whenever $\Psi^*$ is produced.
-In addition, since every model of $\Phi \wedge \neg\Psi^*$ can immediately serve as a witness of $\Phi \not\models \Psi$, applying the downward part of Löwenheim-Skolem \cite{LSTheorem} confirms that it is sufficient to focus one's search for countermodels on countable instances.
+Said relation to FO also helps with co-semidecidability: as every model of $\Phi \wedge \neg\Psi^*$ can immediately serve as a witness of $\Phi \not\models \Psi$, applying the downward part of Löwenheim-Skolem \cite{LSTheorem} confirms that it suffices to focus one's search for countermodels on instances with a countable domain.